wrp/wrp.github.io/_posts/2020-02-20-interactive-cli.markdown

 Maybe this is just me ranting "get off my lawn", but I believe this is a significant problem.
-Similar to printing a usage statement in response to an error!
-Don't do it.
+Similar to printing a usage statement in response to an error.
+Don't do it!
 If a user is using the tool interactively and wants an error message, they should ask for it with a flag (eg, -h, or --help).
 If you spam 75 lines of usage in response to an error,